Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

- When you add a ComboBox (this.Controls.Add(ComboBoxXxx)) it may screw up certain properties of the ComboBox because their activation gets deferred until then, so it's important to set SelectIndex, Text, BringToFront/Back, etc. until afterwrd.
-Also, after changing the DataSource you may have to ComboBoxXxx.BindingContext = new BindingContext().
-You may also need to Suspend/Resume Layout() or even PerformLayout().
+ When you add a ComboBox (this.Controls.Add(ComboBoxXxx)) it may screw up certain properties of the ComboBox because their activation gets deferred until then, so it's important to set SelectIndex, Text, BringToFront/Back, etc. until afterward.
+Also after changing the DataSource you may have to ComboBoxXxx.BindingContext = new BindingContext().